devleaks/emitpy-docs/docs/opera/Rule.md

 > For most events, crossing points between vehicle trajectories and areas of interest are recorded and it is possible to determine timing information if necessary.

+## Areas of Interest

+Areas of interest are polygons on the ground of the airport.
+They can be as large as the entire airport or as small as a parking location.

+Areas of interest are named following the same identification mechanism as vehicle, using four attributes.
+This allow for basic areas of interest grouping, by classes or types.

+When writing an Event, it is not necessary to supply a single, [[Areas of Interest#Area of Interest Identification and Grouping|unique area of interest]].
+It is possible to supply a collection of areas of interest (AoI).
+The Event will match any AoI that is in the collection.

+# Rule

+A Rule is a coordination of two events for a vehicle, or category of vehicle.

+## Name

+Each Rule has a name for identification purpose.
+It usually is a serial number.
+If the name of the Rule starts with `#`, the Rule is ignored (commented out).

+## Vehicles

+When writing a Rule, it is not necessary to supply a single, unique vehicle identifier.
+It is possible to supply a **type** and/or a **class** of vehicles.
+The Rule will match any vehicle that is in the collection.
+Examples of vehicle classes are aircrafts, or ground support vehicle.
+Examples of vehicle types are aircraft models or ground support vehicle function like refueling or baggage handling.

+In a Rule, the vehicle is specified as a regular expression that must match the vehicle identifier.
+## Areas of Interest

+In a Rule, the collection of areas of interest is specified as a regular expression that must match the area of interest identifier.
+## Start and End Events

+A Rule is defined by two events of interest, a *start* event and an *end* event.

+For example:

+- Start: When a vehicle exits any runway
+- End: When a vehicle enters any ramp

+## Rule Timeout

+The rule has a timeout that is started when the start event occurs and determine the time before which the end event must arrive.
+The rule will always remain active until it times out, even if its end event(s) occurred.
+The timeout is reset each time the start event of the rule occurs.

+# Rule Monitoring

+Each time a new position arrives, Opera determine the vehicle and monitor whether the vehicle triggers some Events.
 ## Event Message

 A vehicle making an action relative to an area of interest produces a Message with: